Do you have a ‘haphazard’ or ‘cavalier’ approach to the terms of your contracts?

 Back in 2011, the OFT found evidence that contract users did not “properly assess the transaction or deal they enter into.”
 It is not a luxury to make sure your contract helps you do business, and the process can take just a few minutes.

 My STAR analysis makes it simple to check whether a contract is ‘good to go’ or a ‘disaster waiting to happen’.
-It takes a balanced scorecard approach as focusing on one aspect can be misleading (in Trebor v ADT a £110m claim arose from a £9,000 contract relating to a popcorn factory).
+It takes a ‘balanced scorecard’ approach.

 Tip: If you are writing your own contract, you should focus on what you are doing, what your client is doing and what each of you is not doing.